mike98465/cvlab-prac-project/README.md

 I tried lr = 1e-5, but it converged too slow and I just gave up this experience.

-4.Use SGD instead of Adam
+Use SGD instead of Adam
 ------------------------------------------------------------------------

 SGD optimizer didn't perform better than the Adam.

-5.Use deeper one & adjust model structure
+Use deeper one & adjust model structure
 ------------------------------------------------------------------------

 try to use deeper model by: